+would occur.

+Mitigation Measures

+No mitigation is necessary.

+XVI.
+Recreation Would the project: Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?
+The Project would implement the recreational plans adopte opportunities for the existing population.
+The trail would cor Dieguito River Park Coast to Crest Trail, a regional recreati would be positive and not adverse. ntribute to the e implementat ion of the Sa เท b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? \boxtimes The Project is a planned trail of a regional recreational facility and is designed to minimize impacts on the environment and would improve existing recreational amenities.
+The San Dieguito River Park Concept Plan addresses the need to design trail facilities that do not impair open space and its resources.
+The project would adhere to the Design Standards contained in the Concept Plan.
 Mitigation Measures No mitigation is necessary.
-XVI.
-Recreation Would the project: Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? $\boxtimes$ The Project would implement the recreational plans adopte opportunities for the existing population.
-The trail would corn Dieguito River Park Coast to Crest Trail, a regional recreation would be positive and not adverse. ntribute to the e implementat ion of the Sa an b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? $\boxtimes$ The Project is a planned trail of a regional recreational facil environment and would improve existing recreational amen Plan addresses the need to design trail facilities that do not project would adhere to the Design Standards contained in ities.
-The Sa t impair open n Dieguito Riv er Park Cor ncept Mitigation Measures No mitigation is necessary.